Procedures

 There is a risk of transient or temporary numbness in the thigh after the surgery due to bruising of the superficial nerves in the thigh (lateral femoral cutaneous nerve).
 This only affects about 10% of patients and tends to resolve after several weeks.

-Patients may also experience an ache in their thigh after the surgery, but this is easily remedied with simple analgesics, physiotherapy, and time.
-Major complications such as injuries to large blood vessels and nerves are rare, as are fractures of the femur.
+Patients may also experience an ache in their thigh after the surgery, this is resolved with simple analgesics, physiotherapy, and time.
+Major complications such as injuries to large (femoral) neurovascular bundles and long bone fractures are rare.

 At Orion Orthopaedic Surgery, hip replacement surgeries are performed on a simple surgical bed without any traction to prevent major complications such as spiral fractures of the femur and tibia or dislocations of the knee.
 A blood transfusion is also rarely needed after a hip replacement surgery.